pgillich/kind-on-dev/README.md

 Review `*.yaml` files.

 Review `kubeadm-vagrant/Ubuntu/Vagrantfile`, if Vagrant is used.
 Hint: RAM allocation for VMs is very low!

+Review `kind-config_wsl2.yaml`, if WSL2 with KinD is used.

 Help for Prometheus configuration: